-Conservation is not only about protecting and monitoring the animals within the park; conservation also includes the protection and preservation of the environment.
-Without a healthy environment, wildlife and humans could not strive.
+Conservation is not only about protecting and monitoring the animals within the reserve; conservation also includes the protection and preservation of the environment.
+Without a healthy environment, wildlife and humans could not thrive.

-LEO volunteers have the opportunity to learn and directly contribute towards real conservation work within the Park and see what it really takes to work in this field while making a difference.
+LEO volunteers have the opportunity to learn and directly contribute towards real conservation work within the reserve and see what it really takes to work in this field while making a difference.

 Check out some of the reserve work that we have been doing.

-Tree wrapping is a necessary precaution that the park management asked us to help with as a mitigation method to protect trees from being debarked by elephants.
+Tree wrapping is a precaution that the reserve management asked us to help with as a mitigation method to protect trees from being debarked by elephants.
 This activity is necessary to prevent extreme habitat loss as a debarked tree is more likely to die.